cantarino/imovel/README.md

 This was a 4 week long project built during my sixth semester at Computer Engineering.
 The project goal was to create a web app to register houses for buy and rental.

 Originally I wanted to force myself to learn new technologies, thus using node with Typescript and GraphQL and React with NextJs.
-I started this process by following a fullstack project example for node + react + graphql but soon I started doing my own thing.
+I started this process by following a fullstack project example for node + react + graphql on this link [https://www.youtube.com/watch?v=I6ypD7qv3Z8&ab_channel=BenAwad] but soon I started doing my own thing.